-Trust is What Certification is All About
+Trust is What NSF/ANSI Certification is All About

-What Does NSF/ANSI Mean?
+What Does NSF/ANSI Certification Mean?

-- NSF/ANSI 401 – Filters with this certification have been tested and verified to reduce at least one of 15 emerging contaminants.
-These contaminants should also be listed on the product’s performance data sheet.
+- NSF/ANSI 401 – Filters with this certification reduce at least one of 15 emerging contaminants.
+These contaminants are not yet regulated by the EPA, such as pharmaceuticals, hormones, pesticides, and detergents.
+You will find these contaminants listed on a certified product’s performance data sheet.

 “The WQA Gold Seal Product Certification Program offers a scientific method to assure the safety and efficacy of the devices consumers are purchasing.”Water Quality Association